Reigate and Banstead: History

 The new district was named Reigate and Banstead after two of the former districts.

 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of East Surrey.

 Governance

 Reigate and Banstead Borough Council provides district-level services.
 County-level services are provided by Surrey County Council, which is also based in Reigate, having its headquarters at Woodhatch Place.
 In the south of the borough are two civil parishes at Horley and Salfords and Sidlow, which form a third tier of local government for their areas.

 Political control

 The council has been under no overall control since March 2024, being led by a Conservative minority administration.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: